UncleRazavi/4chan-media-downloader/README.md

 ```
 ## Arguments

-- borad is the 4chan board made for more accessibility
+- "borad" is the 4chan board made for more accessibility
-- thread_id is the ID of the thread you want to download media from
+- "thread_id" is the ID of the thread you want to download media from
-- -o output_dir is the directory where downloaded files will be saved
+- "output_dir" is the directory where downloaded files will be saved